memfault/interrupt/_drafts/separating-keys-from-firmware.md

 Instead, let's allocate some storage for those identifiers and point our firmware to it.

-You can chose to put unique parameters in any non-volatile storage available on device.
-If you're lucky enough to have memory mapped flash available on your MCU, this is often the simplest place to use.
+You can choose to put unique parameters in any non-volatile storage available on the device.
+If you're lucky enough to have memory-mapped flash available on your MCU, this is often the simplest place to use.

 In this case, we have plenty of flash so we will allocate some addresses towards